 - Low starting cost

-- No degree or high profile credentials necessary
+- No degree or high-profile credentials are necessary

 - Tight deadlines